 The Ogallala subunit is located in southern Hodgeman County.
-The subunit has four monitoring wells (Figure 18).
+The subunit added another monitoring well in 2011 and now has five monitoring wells (Figure 18).
 HG57, HG58 and HG55 were first measured in 1978.
-While there is an overall decline in water levels, all four wells had an increase in water levels in 2010.
-The five-year rolling average had a net decline of 13.36 feet.
+All four of the previously measured monitoring wells had an increase in water levels.
+The five-year rolling average had a net decline of 12.84 feet.